microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaMSFeatureRolloutPolicyDirectoryObject.md

 ## EXAMPLES

-### Example 1: Removes a group from the cloud authentication roll-out policy from Azure AD.
+### Example 1: Removes a group from the cloud authentication roll-out policy from Microsoft Entra ID.
 ```
 PS C:\> Remove-EntraBetaMSFeatureRolloutPolicyDirectoryObject -Id "a03b6d9e-6654-46e6-8d0a-8ed83c675ca9" -ObjectId "0a1068c0-dbb6-4537-9db3-b48f3e31dd76"
 ```

-This command removes a group from the cloud authentication roll-out policy from Azure AD.
+This command removes a group from the cloud authentication roll-out policy from Microsoft Entra ID.

 ## PARAMETERS

 ### -Id
-The unique identifier of the cloud authentication roll-out policy in Azure AD.
+The unique identifier of the cloud authentication roll-out policy in Microsoft Entra ID.

 ```yaml
 Type: String